ianoxley/weather-app/README.md

 Your app is ready to be deployed!

 ## TODO
 - [ ] Add the weather details when you select one of the 5 days the forecast is shown for
 - [ ] Deploy production build
 - [ ] Add missing tests for the `SummaryTabs` component
 - [ ] Move the Ajax request out of the `App` component and into a store
 - [ ] Cache the response from the API request in local storage for 3 hours (the API is only updated every 3 hours)
 - [ ] Tidy up the CSS.
 Each component should ideally only load what it needs
 - [ ] Create a `WeatherIcon` component so the URL to load the icons from isn't in multiple places throughout the code
+- [ ] Add a Content Security Policy